andrew/ultimate-awesome/README.md

 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
 - [awesome-aosp-rust](https://github.com/tardyp/awesome-aosp-rust) - Rust libraries available in aosp.
-- [awesome-ML-NLP](https://github.com/team-sakata/awesome-ML-NLP) - A curated list of awesome resources for research about Machine Learning and Natural Language Processing. it includes lot of useful libraries and on-going conferences.
 - [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.
 - [awesome-telos](https://github.com/telosnetwork/awesome-telos) - A curated(unofficial) list of awesome things for people looking to buidl on Telos.
 - [awesome-android](https://github.com/ThunderE75/awesome-android) - My version for Awesome Android, Contains FOSS & Closed Source App Suggestion.